surbhiraj786/Deepfake-Violent-Detection/README.md

  <h4> Steps to recreate </h4>
  To test the model:
  Step 1- conda activate myenv<br>
  Step 2- Download all the files and pretrained weight of the model to a directory.
-Go to the directory.
- \newline
- Step 3- Python test.py
+Go to the directory.<br> Step 3- Python test.py<br>

 <h4> Note </h4>
  The newly introduced DVID dataset and training code will be available on the request.